-The SOMC Portsmouth LIFE Center will host a Restorative Yoga class from 4 to 5:45 p.m.
-Sunday.
-Nov.
-22.
+The SOMC Portsmouth LIFE Center will host Restorative Yoga sessions from 2 to 3:30 p.m. and 4 to 5:30 p.m.
+Sunday, May 1.

 Restorative Yoga provides healing for the mind and body.
 It is especially useful when you need to eliminate fatigue and stress that result from daily activities.
 It can also help you recover from illness and injury, or overcome emotional depression and anxiety that are caused by traumatic events such as divorce, loss of job and death of a beloved.